Coroner’s inquests

 An inquest may be held at the discretion of the coroner if they determine that:

-• it is desirable for the public to have an open and full hearing of the circumstance of a death
+- it is desirable for the public to have an open and full hearing of the circumstance of a death through an inquest

-A relative of a deceased may request an inquest by submitting a request in writing to the investigating coroner.
-The request will be presented to the Regional Supervising Coroners Management Team to determine whether an inquest should be conducted.
+A relative or personal representative of the deceased person may request an inquest by submitting a request in writing to the investigating coroner.
+The request will be presented to the regional supervising coroner to help determine whether an inquest should be conducted.

 There is no time limit between the date of death and the convening of an inquest.